kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Programming in Python/Week 1/README.md

 >
 > Objectives
 >- Exercise 1: Use explicit casting to apply the correct cast type
->- Exercise 2: Fix the script so it correctly outputs the bill total
+>- Exercise 2: Fix the script so it correctly outputs the bill total"